kieker-monitoring/kieker-lang-pack-python/docs/doc.md

 ### Semi Invasive Approach
 The above method gives us full controll over program instrumentation, but it also requieres a lot of manual work.
 But this approach alters your own code logic, which might not be a problem for small projects, but for larger code basis it become a tedious job to keep an overview.
-To minimize the grade of sourcecode manipulation you can use an `Instrument` decorator.
+To minimize the grade of source code manipulation you can use an `Instrument` decorator.
 By anotation a function or method with `@Instrument` you can spare a lot of typing.
 Consider following example

 ```python
 example.py